byxor/limp/README.md

 nosetests
 ```

 If you haven't activated the virtual environment using the setup instructions, you will get plenty of import errors when running tests.
-This is because the virtualenvironment will modify the PYTHONPATH environment variable.
+This is because the virtualenvironment modifies the PYTHONPATH environment variable, which determines how imports behave.